TsubasaKatakiri/test-task-EA/README.md

 # test-task-EA
 This is my test task for Trainee Front-end Developer at Egorov Agency.
-Webpage is available on https://tsubasakatakiri.github.io/test-task-EA/
+Webpage is available at https://tsubasakatakiri.github.io/test-task-EA/

 Tech stack used in this project:
 -HTML5;